tannerdsilva/TToolkit/README.md

 # What does TToolkit do?

+# 🔥 SwiftSlash 🔥
-# 🔥 High-Performance Concurrent Shell Framework 🔥
+## High-Performance Concurrent Shell Framework

 **Concurrent shell functionality in TToolkit will soon be forked as an independent framework - to be named SwiftSlash.
 In its current form [this repository], SwiftSlash represents a robust functional core but a minimal external API.**

-TToolkit's class `InteractiveProcess` was born from a need for interface with large sets of executing processes with complete concurrency and safety.
+TToolkit's class `InteractiveProcess` was born from a need for interface with large sets of concurrently executed processes with complete instructional safety.
 Furthermore, `InteractiveProcess` was built with an uncompromising desire for time efficiency.

 Foundation framework offers classes that theoretically deliver shell-like functionality, however, in practice, these classes do not hold together well under intense, prolonged workloads.
 From this unfortunate discovery came the need to reimplement Foundation frameworks `Process`, `Pipe` and `FileHandle` classes from scratch to achieve a more robust shell/process framework - one that can operate in an time-sensitive, concurrent environment.

 When comparing TToolkits `InteractiveProcess` with Foundation's `Process` class (used by the popular *SwiftShell* framework), the performance improvements of `InteractiveProcess` speak for themselves.

-- `Process` class will leak memory as many class instances are created.
+- Foundation's `Process` class will leak memory as many class instances are created.
 This means that `Process` classes can not be treated as transactional objects, despite *transactional use* being the encouraged usage. `InteractiveProcess` instances need an **order of magnitude** less memory, and do not leak their contents after use. `InteractiveProcess` classes are transactional by nature, and the internal resource management reflects this pattern.

 - `InteractiveProcess` is completely safe to use concurrently and asynchronously, unlike `Process` class, which takes neither of these features into consideration.
 By allowing many external processes to be run simultaneously